aldairbalanzar/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+Because class components can hold state and pass down as props.

-- [ ] Name three lifecycle methods and their purposes.
+- [ ] Name three lifecycle methods and their purposes. componentDidMount – called once in a lifecycle to indicate the rendering of components. componentDidUpdate – called after componentDidMount and rerenders DOM when state changes. componentWillUnmount – clears out the component from the DOM and anything else within it.

 - [ ] What is the purpose of a custom hook?
+For it to be reused in multiple components and to DRY up code.

 - [ ] Why is it important to test our apps?
+To make sure expected interactions and renders go through with the app and to help plan out the expectations of an app.

 ## Project Set Up